hyosubkim/NESC_3505_textbook/syllabus.md

 All other required software will be provided by the instructors.
 Students will learn to perform their analysis using the [Python programming language](https://www.python.org/).
 Worksheets and tutorial problem sets as well as the final project analysis, development, and reports will be done using [Jupyter Notebooks](http://jupyter.org/) accessed via [Canvas](https://canvas.ubc.ca).

 ## Prerequisites
-Two of the following courses:
+Completion of two of the following courses:
 - KIN 310
 - KIN 311
 - KIN 313